Alumnus Kuba paves his way to stardom

 Tim McInnerny (Eddie the Eagle, Notting Hill, Spooks)

-Commenting on this fantastic opportunity, Jakub said “I’m thrilled about starring in this BBC film.
+Commenting on this fantastic opportunity, Kuba said “I’m thrilled about starring in this BBC film.
 I’ve met so many amazing people in the industry and it’s a great experience.
 I'm excited to see what comes next! ”

 The film has been written by Bafta-nominated screenwriter Simon Block and is being directed by BAFTA winner Michael Samuels.
 It will include first-person testimonies of some survivors, whose interviews will feature in the film.